-An ingrown toenail occurs when the corner or side of your toenail grows into the soft flesh surrounding your nail.
-It’s an uncomfortable condition that can make even walking painful.
+An ingrown toenail is a common condition in which the corner or side of your toenail grows into the soft flesh surrounding your nail.
+It is an uncomfortable condition that can make even walking painful.

 - Pain or tenderness along the outside of your toenail